-The Budget is balanced; the Board of Directors' goals are funded; the challenges we face are manageable; and the opportunities are abundant.
+The Budget is balanced; the Board of Directors' goals are funded; the challenges we face are manageable.

 With that, we are proud to commend District staff throughout the organization for their high degree of professionalism, commitment and effort.
 The collaborative and disciplined efforts that went into developing and producing this budget were truly a team effort.